Brianna

-Brianna, Brieyana (Bree-yawn-uh), Breanna, Breanne, Briana, Brina, and Bryanna are feminine given names.
+Brianna, Breanna, Briana, and Bryanna are feminine given names.
 Brianna is a feminine English language form of the masculine Irish language name Brian as "Briana" is the original spelling.
 The name is a relatively modern one and was occasionally used in England from about the 16th century and on; Briana is the name of a character in Edmund Spenser's The Faerie Queene.
-In recent years, the name has become increasingly popular (especially in the United States).
+In recent years, the name has become increasingly popular, especially in the United States.

-Variant spellings of Brianna include: Bryanna, Breanna, and Brianne.
-Breanne is variant form of Breanna.
+Variant spellings of Brianna include Brianne and Breanne (a variant form of Breanna).

-Other variant spellings of the name include Briana or Breeann.
-Bri and Bria are common nicknames and/or derivative names.